Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/3-introduction-to-smart-contracts-testing/+page.md

 ### Analyzing the Counter contracts

-Continuing from the previous lesson, the `forge --init` populated our project with the `Counter` files.
+Continuing from the previous lesson, the `forge init` populated our project with the `Counter` files.

 #### Counter.sol